Yipit/parsible/README.md

 None for now, but feel free to check the [commit history](https://github.com/Yipit/parsible/commits/master)!

-A special thanks to the fine folks at [Etsy](http://www.etsy.com) for publishing the [StatsD](http://github.com/etsy/statsd) project which gave me an excellent README to use as a template!
+A special thanks to the fine folks at [Etsy](http://www.etsy.com) for publishing the [StatsD](http://github.com/etsy/statsd) project which gave me an excellent README to use as a template.